treffynnon/sqlstyle.guide/README.md

 ### Comment Indents

 #### Block comments (`/* like this */`)
+Block comments are not used to comment out a section of code unless the whole block of code need to be run occasionally.
 * They cannot share a line with any code elements (so in effect they must start on their own new line)
 * They cannot be followed by any code elements on the same line (and so in effect must be followed by a newline to avoid trailing whitespace).
 * None of the lines within the block comment may have an indent less than the first line of the block comment (although additional indentation within a comment is allowed), and that first line should be aligned with the first code element following the block comment.